Home

 Make an applique placement guide

-It'd be easy to eyeball placement.
-But there's very little background fabric around the basket.
+It'd be an easy eyeball placement.
+But there's very little background fabric around the basket so I choose to make a placement guide.

-Next I drew a 6" square (the size background fabric is cut) and centered and glued the 5" square to it.
+Next I drew a 6" square (the size background fabric is cut) and centered and taped the 5" square to it.

-In this applique technique, we use both Elmer's Glue Stick and Elmer's School Glue.
+In this applique technique, we use both Elmer's Washable Glue Stick (goes on purple) and Elmer's School Glue.
 Both will be completely washed out in a later step.

-Apply glue basket where the handles will go
+Apply glue to the basket where the handles will go

 Place the basket (Rinsaway template up) on the placement guide in its position.